rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Internal Error Handling

-All the Lpa HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+- **Synchronous Error Handling:** All APIs must return errors synchronously as a return value.
+This ensures immediate notification of errors to the caller.
+- **Internal Error Reporting:** The HAL is responsible for reporting any internal system errors (e.g., out-of-memory conditions) through the return value.
+- **Focus on Logging for Errors:** For system errors, the HAL should prioritize logging the error details for further investigation and resolution.

 ## Persistence Model